haraldreingruber/blog/rppt-week-02-three.js-viz-with-theo-armour.md

 [jaanga-threejs-cookbook]: http://jaanga.github.io/index.html#cookbook-threejs/index.html

 ## Time zone difference and common working hours
 Theo usually works in the afternoon and evening.
-Combined with the nine hour time zone difference between Pacific and Central European time, it was not so easy for us to find time slots which was working well for both of us.
+Combined with the nine-hour time zone difference between Pacific and Central European time, it was not so easy for us to find time slots that were working well for both of us.

 In the beginning we tried to do two 2-hour slots in the morning and evening, but we soon realized it is better to have only one session per day instead of switching back and forth.
 After several sessions, we decided that doing 2-hour sessions twice a week works best for us.
 I've kept "week 2" in the title of this article, which is the week of my tour where we started collaborating.
-We continued collaborating in the weeks after at a lower pace.
+We continued collaborating in the weeks after at a slower pace.

 ## Topics Theo and I were collaborating on
 After Theo showed me what he was working on, we figured out which topics might be interesting to start working on and kicked off our collaboration.

 ### three.js performance profiling and improvement
 [COVID-19 Viz3D][spider-covid-19-viz] should run in browsers of mobile devices as well as desktop computers, which makes it especially difficult to stay within the 60 [FPS][fps-wiki] goal.
-We noticed that mainly the CPU usage is our bottleneck, because we saw in the Windows task manager that the GPU utilization didn't seem to be very high.
+We noticed that mainly the CPU usage is our bottleneck because we saw in the Windows task manager that the GPU utilization didn't seem to be very high.
 We used the [three.js inspector][threejs-inspector-web] to disable certain three.js groups and saw that the cylinders seem to take most of the computation time.
 The scene contains more than 400k triangles, which seem to be too much to run well on all platforms, at least without further optimizations.

 From [Unity3D][unity-web] I knew if the triangle count is the issue, there are tricks like batching draw calls for meshes with the same material.
 A first search how this could be achieved with three.js made us considering to use [BufferGeometryUtils.mergeBufferGeometries()][threejs-merge-buffers] to merge all cylinders into one triangle mesh, but this way the raycaster for showing the statistics for each country when hovering the cylinder would not be able to return which mesh was hit by the raycast as easily.